Seniors: Consider These 3 Things Before Becoming a One-Car Household

-To make the most of their fixed income, many couples choose to downsize in retirement.
-This often can include consolidating from two or more vehicles down to one.
+Some couples choose to downsize their belongings in retirement to help make the most of their fixed income.
+This may include going from two or more vehicles down to one.

-According to the Bureau of Transportation Statistics, the cost to own and operate a vehicle can add up to almost $9,000 a year on average for every 15,000 miles traveled.
+According to the Bureau of Transportation Statistics, the cost to own and operate a vehicle can can surpass $8,000 a year, on average, for every 15,000 miles traveled.
 Once you retire, paying that much for two cars may fall outside of your budget.
 If you’re thinking about becoming a one-car household, here are some things to consider.

 Type of Vehicle

 When deciding whether to become a one-car family, how do you figure out which vehicle to keep?
 That can depend on a number of factors, including:

 Family Trips: If your family is nearby or you plan to spend time driving grandchildren to school or activities, you may want to keep the vehicle with the most space.
 The American Grandparents Association (AGA) says a minivan or crossover might be the ideal choice because they offer space for toys and diaper bags, and they can accommodate car seats.
 The AGA also recommends factoring in safety, as picking the vehicle with the higher crash-test rating may help protect your precious cargo.